RJrohan47/flashcard-generator/README.md

-# 🧠 LLM-Powered Flashcard Generator (Modular Version)
+# 🧠 LLM-Powered Flashcard Generator

 A Streamlit app that converts educational content into flashcards using Gemini LLM and stores them in a PostgreSQL database.